orangemug/apk-packager/README.md

 ## Usage
-Build all files
+The APKBUILD files live in `./apk/{package}/{version}`, to build all the packages run

     ./scripts/build

-To build a particular files
+To build all versions of a particular package run

+    ./scripts/build package_name

+To build a specific version of a package run

-    ./scripts/build [apk-path]
+    ./scripts/build package_name 0.1.0

-This will create a package index file in

-    ./packages/x86_64/APKINDEX.tar.gz
+The above will build the package to `./packages` with the repository built in `./repository`

 To install from this repo use

-    apk add --repository "file://$(pwd)/packages" [pkg-name]
+    apk add --update --repository "file://$(pwd)/repository" [pkg-name]

 ## License